Ewanrigg Junior School

 Children who need extra help in certain subjects are catered for either individually or in small groups.
 Quiet working periods are provided for children with the support of special needs staff.
 The Board does its best to secure the necessary provision for any pupil identified as having special educational needs and makes sure that all teachers in the school are aware of the importance of providing for these children.
 If there is concern about any child, teachers will consult parents immediately and together decide on the best approach.
 Sometimes help and support is given by outside agencies, such as Educational Psychologists or Specialist teachers.

 If after help in school it is felt that a full assessment of a child’s special needs is required, this is discussed with parents and then the formal stages of detailed assessment are followed.
 Parents will be informed and involved at all times.
 The children who have special needs are treated in a sensitive and caring manner and are encouraged to be all they can be.
-If there are concerns about special needs education parents are invited to arrange to come to school to talk to teachers and the Specialist Education Needs and Disabilities Leader and Head, Miss Craig.
+If there are concerns about special needs education parents are invited to arrange to come to school to talk to teachers, the SENDCO Mrs Amanda McAllister and the Headteacher Miss Yvonne Craig.
 The Governor nominated with responsibility for Special Needs is Mrs J. Butler and she visits the school on a regular basis.

 - Contact Name